AumOzaa/AI-eCommerce-Chat-Assistance/readme.md

 This is a project where I built an AI-powered chat assistant for eCommerce use cases.
 It can answer questions about products, availability, and details using Ollama, LlamaIndex, and Streamlit.

-The goal of this project was to explore how Retrieval-Augmented Generation (RAG) can be used to make chatbots that understand product data.
+The goal of this project was to explore how Retrieval-Augmented Generation (RAG) can be used along with agentic capabilities to make chatbots that understand product data.

 ## Features
 - **Interactive Chat Interface** :